cdfoundation/sig-events/README.md

 ### Outcome

 The group is working on a standardized event protocol that caters for technology agnostic machine-to-machine communication in CI/CD systems.
 This specification will be published, reviewed and agreed upon between relevant Linux Foundation projects/members.
+This work can be followed through the [CDEvents website](https://cdevents.dev/).

 The group aims to provide reference implementations such as event listeners and event senders on top of CloudEvents.
+These implementations are / will be published under the [CDEvents GitHub organization](https://github.com/cdevents).

+The group also produces blog posts, whitepapers and presentations published within the CD Foundation.

 ### History